-Providing brand name hardwood products with all styles, finishes, and colors including exotic species natural wood.
-We offer both engineered as well as solid wood types with various thickness and widths.
+Providing brand name hardwood products with all styles, finishes, and colors including exotic species of natural wood.
+We offer both engineered, as well as solid wood types, with various thicknesses and widths.

-Customized Hand Scraped hardwood is also available, where we install unfinished wood with your choice of species and with your choice of stain.
+Customized Hand Scraped Hardwood is also available, in which we install unfinished wood with your choice of species with your choice of stain.

-Our ¾ inch thick solid hardwood flooring with customized finish color will meet your exact taste at an incredible price is unbeatable.
+Our ¾ inch thick solid hardwood flooring with customized finish color will suite your taste perfectly, and is offered at an unbeatable price.

 Beautiful Hardwood Flooring in Allen, TX

 Hardwood flooring in Allen, TX are made of planks taken from a single piece of timber.
-These planks used in flooring have a thicker wear surface and can also be sanded and finished as needed.
+These planks used in the flooring have a thicker wear surface and can also be sanded and refinished as needed.

 Because it’s made from an actual tree, hardwood flooring has certain limitations with regards to its dimensions.
 The suggested maximum widths and lengths of hardwood planks normally range between five inches or 127 millimeters wide and seven feet or 2100 millimeter long.

-What is the most durable material used in floors?
+What is the most durable flooring material?
 This might be one of the most difficult questions for homeowners to answer.
 Believe it or not, solid hardwood flooring is among the top 10 most durable flooring materials.

 Installation and Finishing